wp-document-revisions/WP-Document-Revisions-Code-Cookbook/readme.md

 Sample code to help customize WP Document Revisions.
-Once adapted to your organizations needs the files in the cookbook should be dropped into your /wp-content/plugins/ directory (or a sub-directory thereof) and activated like any plugin would.
+Once adapted to your needs the files in the cookbook should be dropped into your /wp-content/plugins/ directory (or a sub-directory thereof) and activated like any plugin would be.

 1. **Third Party Encryption** - example of how to integrate at rest encryption using third-party tools
 1. **Audit Trail** - creates check in / check out audit trail